LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 ## How to Use This Mini-Book

-First I would start advicing to avoid reading this in mobile.
+First, I suggest avoiding reading this on mobile.
+Second, this mini-book is **focused on the On-Prem version of Confluence**, so there will be some differences in menus and integrations.

+In regards to the exposition of the content:

-- Highlighted Words: I'll use Tomato color to highlight either concepts or macros and avoid adding hyperlinks everywhere.
+- **Highlighted Words**: I'll use the Tomato color to highlight either concepts or macros and avoid adding hyperlinks everywhere.
-- Image Examples:
+- **Image Examples**:
-  - I like the format, but between clicks you can miss some action.
+  - I like the format, but you can miss some action between clicks.
-  - Images can be clicked so you can have a good look at them.
+  - Images can be clicked to have a good look at them.
-- Expandable Code: if it says that you can expand it, then it is an example but not really needed to you look at it.
+- **Expandable Code**: if it says that you can expand it, then it is an example, but you do not need to look at it.

 <br>